Looking for the easiest quickest most deeeelish white chicken chili recipe? Well, here you go. Stop your Google searching right now!

 After this time, let the water slightly cover the beans.
 (Note: Continue to simmer boil to reduce water.)
 Add the chicken stock.
 Remove ham hock with tongs and place in a bowl.
 When cool, pick off any meat on the hock.
 Chop finely and put back in with the beans.

-Add the onion soup, chili seasoning, chicken breast chunks, corn and rosemary.
+Add the celery seeds, paprika, garlic, parsley, chili seasoning, chicken breast chunks, corn and rosemary.
 Blend well.
 Cover, turn heat to medium low and simmer another hour.

 Beans can be prepared in pressure cooker for quicker preparation.